VEuPathDB/packer-ebrc/centos-7/README.md

 - [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) - if you want to edit encrypted hiera data
 - Public and private eys for hiera-eyaml in the `puppet/keys` directory of this project.
 Copy these from the Notes field of "Packer puppet hiera-eyaml keys" in Passpack.
-You'll need to manually fix the line wrapping to make valid keys.
+The Passpack Notes field does not preserve line endings so you'll need to manually fix the line wrapping to make valid keys (i.e. replace spaces with newlines).

 **Tips:**